AdamKyle/flare/resources/info/skill-information/section-2.md

 ## Skill Break Down

-Lets break down whats all in a skill, you can see this information by clicking on a skill above:
+Let's break down what's all in a skill, you can see this information by clicking on a skill above:

 - **Base Damage Modifier**: This affects your core damage.
 If a skill increments this, then it is calculated into the damage done to the creature at the time of the attack, assuming the attack landed successfully.
 - **Base Healing Modifier**: This affects your healing amount when you use spells to heal.
 In battle these spells will trigger automatically assuming you have a healing spell equipped.